One-step smoothing splines instrumental regression: Introduction

-Existing procedures for estimating $g_0$ are typically two-step and do not make use of smoothing splines. \cite{newey2003instrumental} develop a nonparametric equivalent to the two-stage least squares estimator: they use linear-in-parameter series expansions of $\E \left( Y | W \right)$ and $\E\left\{ g(Z) |W \right\}$ in a generalized method of moments framework, see also \cite{ai2003efficient, hall2005nonparametric, blundell2007semi, Johannes2011,horowitz2014adaptive} for alternative series-based methods.
-Alternatively, \cite{hall2005nonparametric}, \cite{darolles2011nonparametric}, and \cite{gagliardini2012tikhonov} rely on kernel methods to estimate the unknown conditional expectations.
-As is well-known, backing up a nonparametric estimate of $g_0(\cdot)$ is an ill-posed inverse problem.
-Hence, one needs some kind of regularization, such as hard thresholding \citep{horowitz2011applied, chen2012estimation}, Tikhonov or ridge-type regularization \citep{newey2003instrumental, darolles2011nonparametric, florens2011identification, gagliardini2012tikhonov, singh2019kernel}, or a Landweber-type iterative method \citep{Dunker2014}.
+Considering a nonparametric function $g_0$ allows estimating the causal relationship of $Y$ and $Z$ in a more flexible manner.
+Existing nonparametric estimators of $g_0$ typically rely on two steps. \cite{newey2003instrumental} develop a nonparametric equivalent to the two-stage least squares estimator: they use linear-in-parameter series expansions of $\E [Y | W ]$ and $\E[ g(Z) |W ]$ in a generalized method of moments framework, see also \cite{ai2003efficient}, \cite{hall2005nonparametric}, \cite{blundell2007semi}, \cite{Johannes2011}, \cite{horowitz2014adaptive} for other series-based methods.
+Alternatively, \cite{Florens2003}, \cite{hall2005nonparametric}, \cite{darolles2011nonparametric}, and \cite{gagliardini2012tikhonov} rely on kernel methods to estimate the unknown conditional expectations.
+As is well-known, backing up a nonparametric estimate of $g_0$ is an ill-posed inverse problem.
+Hence, one needs some kind of regularization, such as hard thresholding, see \cite{horowitz2011applied}, \cite{chen2012estimation}, Tikhonov or ridge-type regularization, see \cite{newey2003instrumental}, \cite{darolles2011nonparametric}, \cite{florens2011identification}, \cite{gagliardini2012tikhonov}, \cite{singh2019kernel}, or a Landweber-type iterative method, see \cite{Johannes2013}, \cite{Dunker2014}.
 A general exposition of some of these methods is given by \cite{carrasco2007linear}.
 A recent machine learning literature considers solving a saddle point problem that is dual to a generalized method of moments criterion.
-Here one first maximizes an objective function with respect to a function of the instruments $W$, then one minimizes with respect to a function of $Z$ to obtain $g_0(\cdot)$ \citep{bennett2019deep, dikkala2020minimax, Liao2020}. \cite{muandet2020dual} consider a related but different saddle point problem.
-If the set of functions upon which one optimizes is large, then one has in addition to introduce some penalization in the optimization problem \citep{dikkala2020minimax, Liao2020}.
+Here one first maximizes an objective function with respect to a function of the instruments $W$, then one minimizes with respect to a function of $Z$ to obtain $g_0$, see, e.g., \cite{bennett2019deep}.
+If the set of functions upon which one optimizes is large, then one has in addition to introduce some penalization in the optimization problem, see \cite{dikkala2020minimax}, \cite{Liao2020}. \cite{muandet2020dual} consider a related but different saddle point problem.